vincentviray01/HackUTDVIII/README.md

 Goldman sachs:

-sentiment analsysis with twitter and regerssion fit to trends or soemthign
+sentiment analsysis with twitter and regerssion fit to trends or soemthign. how stocks are generally trending per quarter as well as how the stock was trending

 recommendation for thing, also the user can put in a company to see data on it.